Spatio-temporal model via Locally Adaptive Regression Splines: Outline of the proof of Theorems and

 \section{Outline of the proof of Theorems \ref{thm:main tv} and \ref{Penalized}}

-\ \ \ \ {\bf{Theorem \ref{thm:main tv}}}: The proof of Theorem \ref{thm:main tv} is divided into two critical steps.
-The initial step entails a decomposition of the estimation error, measured via the $L_2$ norm.
-In doing this, we use two key features, a minimization attribute and the coupling characteristic between empirical and $L_2$ norms.
-The subsequent step is dedicated to the derivation of deviation bounds.
-These bounds incorporate Rademacher complexities and pertain to measurement errors as well as spatial noises.
+\ \ \ \ {\bf{Theorem \ref{thm:main tv}}}: The proof of Theorem \ref{thm:main tv} proceeds in two main steps.
+The first step analyzes the estimation error in terms of the $L_2$ norm.
+Here, we rely on two key ingredients: a minimization property and a coupling between the empirical norm and the $L_2$ norm.
+The second step establishes deviation bounds, which are based on Rademacher complexities and account for both measurement errors and spatial noise.